rism-digital/verovio/mec-sbg20/ex1.md

 active: home
 ---

-### Digital-IAML 2019 – Exercise 2 – Make a tour of the MEI Viewer
+### Music Engraving Conference – Exercise 2 – Make a tour of the MEI Viewer

 #### Data import